 - If an employee or volunteer tells you they have tested positive to COVID-19, how should you treat this information?

 - Is an employer’s request for COVID-19 related information from an employee a breach of Australian privacy laws?

 - What privacy and cyber-security considerations do you need to think about for your workers that work from home?

 - Is communication through video conferencing software like Zoom and WhatsApp secure and confidential?

 - What should you do if you suspect that your organisation has been the subject of a phishing attack?

-While Australian organisations have faced new challenges during the COVID-19 health crisis, their privacy obligations continue to underpin how they handle personal information.
+While Australian organisations have faced new challenges during the COVID-19 pandemic, their privacy obligations continue to underpin how they handle personal information.

 The Privacy Act 1988 (Cth) and other state and territory privacy laws, generally speaking, govern the handling of personal information including its collection, use, storage, disclosure and destruction.